The Impact of Data Distribution on Q-learning with Function Approximation: Assessing the Impact of Data Distribution in Offline RL

 \subsection{High entropy is beneficial}

 We start our analysis by studying the impact of the dataset distribution entropy, $\mathcal{H}(\mu)$, on the performance of the offline RL algorithms.
-Figure \ref{fig:exp_results:entropy_plot} displays the obtained experimental results.
-As can be seen, under all environments and for both offline algorithms, high entropy distributions tend to achieve increased rewards.
-In other words, distributions with an entropy close to that of the uniform distribution appear to be well suited to be used in offline learning settings.
-Such observation is inline with the discussion drawn in Sec. \ref{sec:the_data_distribution_matters:theoretical_bounds}: high entropy distributions contribute to keep concentrability coefficients low and, thus, mitigate algorithmic instabilities.
+Figure \ref{fig:exp_results:entropy_plot} displays the average normalized rollouts reward for datasets with different normalized entropies.
+As can be seen, under all environments and for both offline RL algorithms, high entropy distributions tend to achieve increased rewards.
+In other words, distributions with a large entropy appear to be well-suited to be used in offline learning settings.
+Such observation is inline with the discussion in Sec. \ref{sec:the_data_distribution_matters:theoretical_bounds} and works such as \citep{kakade_2002,munos_2003}: high entropy distributions contribute to increased coverage, keeping concentrability coefficients bounded and, thus, mitigating algorithmic instabilities.

 Importantly, we do not claim that high entropy distributions are the only distributions suitable to be used.
 As can be seen in Fig. \ref{fig:exp_results:entropy_plot}, certain lower-entropy distributions also perform well.
 In the next sections, we investigate which other properties of the distribution are of benefit to offline RL.